Linhy120/Power-system-dynamics-stability-and-control/Lecture 1-2.md

 ### 8. What is of prime importance in small signal stability studies?

-Dumping is a critical parameter in such studies.
+Damping is a critical parameter in such studies.